perrutquist/Zeros.jl/README.md

 MyComplex(re::Real, im::Zero) = MyReal(re)
 MyComplex(re::Zero, im::Real) = MyImaginary(im)
 ```
-It is worth noting that `Zero` does not require any storage, so `MyReal{T}` and `MyComplex{T}` require half the storage space of `MyComplex{T}`.
+It is worth noting that `Zero` does not require any storage, so `MyReal` and `MyImaginary` require half the storage of `MyComplex`.

-Having defined the three types to all have the same fields, we can now define multiplication once and for all:
+Having defined the three types to all have the same fields, we can now define functions and for all using the abstract type.
+For example, we can define multiplication as:
 ```
 import Base.*
 *(x::MyAbstractComplex, y::MyAbstractComplex) =
     MyComplex(x.re*y.re - x.im*y.im, x.re*y.im + x.im*y.re)
 ```
 This defines multiplication for all combinations of `MyReal`, `MyImaginary` and `MyComplex`.
-For example, we can try multiplying two purely imaginary numbers:
+We can now try multiplying two purely imaginary numbers:
 ```
 julia> MyImaginary(2)*MyImaginary(3)
 MyReal{Int64}(-6, 0̸)